Your chihuahua puppy is an open book

 Barking is one of the main behaviour problems with chihuahuas.
 Understanding why they bark and being able to respond to them correctly is key to getting excessive barking under control.
 It’s one of the main questions that come into the blog.
 It has been such a problem for owners that we wrote a book about how to teach your chihuahua not to bark at everything.
 Start while they are puppies!

 Now is the time to teach your puppy what to bark at.

 Chihuahuas are prone to imprinting on one person in the family and then making them their favourite.
 When that person goes out they can become stressed.
 Get your chihuahua used to your coming and going so this does not become an issue.
 It’s very hard to undo later.
 Go in and out regularly without making a big thing about it.
 Don’t over pet them before you go or make a massive fuss when you get back in.
 If you are not stressed your chihuahua puppy will take his cue from you.
 If you do have separation anxiety issues read: How to deal with separation anxiety

 #9: Don’t ignore basic training

 Many owners think, as their chihuahua is small, they don’t need to be trained.
 This is not true.
 A badly-behaved dog is a pain in the butt.
 Take your dog to training and work on basic commands at home: sit, stay, come, (recall is very important as it can save a life), roll over (good for when you are at the vets).
 Teach them to walk on the lead so they don’t pull.

 Hard work but worth the effort

-Having a chihuahua puppy is hard work, having a chihuahua puppy is even harder.
+Having a puppy is hard work, having a chihuahua puppy is even harder.
 They are wilful, extremely naughty and very destructive.
 They are also super cute, smell divine and will love you forever.
-Putting the work in now will ensure you don’t end up with a chi-ziller.
+Putting the work in now will ensure you don’t end up with a chi-zilla.